allenai/genesys/README.md

 Utils and code for model discovery experiments.
 You can play with the demo here: https://genesys-demo-gcp-859914516308.us-central1.run.app/.
 Notice that it may take some time to load.
-You can access the experiment data in subtabs:
+You can access our experiment data in these pages:
  - Evolution statistics: Evolve - Evolution Statistics
  - Discovered Designs: Viewer - Design Artifacts (you can download them here)
  - Design Leaderboard: Viewer - Design Leaderboard